-Each year, about 21,000 men and 8,000 women contract liver cancer in the United States, according to the Centers for Disease Control and Prevention.
-Liver cancer can be beaten with early diagnosis and effective surgical treatment, But underlying conditions can make it difficult to diagnose.
+About 29,000 men and 12,500 women will be diagnosed with liver cancer in the United States in 2019, according to the American Cancer Society.
+Liver cancer can be beaten with early diagnosis and effective surgical treatment, but underlying conditions can make it difficult to diagnose.

-“The early signs of liver cancer can be very subtle, to the point of being completely asymptomatic,” says Yuri Genyk, MD, professor of clinical surgery at the Keck School of Medicine of USC and surgical director of the liver transplant program at Keck Medicine of USC.
+“The early signs of liver cancer can be very subtle, to the point of being completely asymptomatic,” says Yuri S. Genyk, MD, professor of clinical surgery at the Keck School of Medicine of USC.

-According to Dr. Genyk, most liver cancers develop due to cirrhosis, a disease in which healthy liver tissue is replaced with scar tissue, which prevents the liver from functioning properly.
+According to Genyk, most liver cancers develop due to cirrhosis, a disease in which healthy liver tissue is replaced with scar tissue, which prevents the liver from functioning properly.
 Cirrhosis is, in turn, often caused by the hepatitis C virus.
-Nonalcoholic steatohepatitis (NASH), which is an inflammatory condition in the liver in which a build-up of fat causes damage, can also cause cancer in the liver, as can hepatitis B.
+Nonalcoholic steatohepatitis, which is an inflammatory condition in the liver wherein a buildup of fat causes damage, can also cause cancer in the liver, as can hepatitis B.

 Call for an Appointment

 The presence of these varying conditions in patients with liver cancer is why USC Norris takes a multidisciplinary approach to the disease — engaging expert specialists, advancing treatments and pursuing new research — to customize treatments for each patient.

 “Any time you have a disease that requires a lot of medical attention, you need to build subspecialties around the care of that problem,” says Robert Rick Selby, MD, division chief of hepatobiliary surgery and professor of surgery at the Keck School, who trains fellows in non-transplant liver surgery.